-Advantage This centralized information system processes on-line purchasing / financial documents, provides instant financial status updates and is used to produce monthly accounting reports.
-Advantage is maintained by the ASU Financial Services, which reports to the Office of the Executive Vice President, Treasurer and Chief Financial Officer and was replaced by the University's new financial system, Workday, effective July 1st, 2018.
+Advantage The legacy centralized information system that processed purchasing / financial documents, provided financial status updates and used to produce monthly accounting reports.
+Advantage was maintained by the ASU Financial Services, which reports to the Office of the Executive Vice President, Treasurer and Chief Financial Officer and was replaced by the University's new financial system, Workday, effective July 1st, 2018.

 Allowable Costs Determined by the Office of Management and Budget (OMB), the sponsor's requirements and/or university policy.
 Uniform Guidance (2 CFR 200) defines allowable costs as those that are: 1.
 Reasonable; 2.
 Allocable to the project; 3.
 Given consistent treatment by use of generally accepted accounting principles; 4.
 Conform to any limitations or exclusions set forth by the sponsored agreement or Uniform Guidance.